The Foundation Year-Book

 1. Completion of a Permaculture Design Certificate Course.
 Teachers supply and sign certificates, and forward student lists to regional recorders.
 The curriculum is covered in Permaculture: A Designers’ Manual.

-3. Note: all students, including those who previously held degrees from other Institutions, or those who do not, need to complete the above two years of work in Permaculture in order to hold a Diploma.
+3. All students, including those who previously held degrees from other Institutions, or those who do not, need to complete the above Fieldwork in Permaculture in order to hold a Diploma or other Higher Degree.